The ULTIMATE guide to Writing Short Responses - ATAR English

 meaning from the text.
 There is no method I know of to teach you how to extract deep

 meanings from a text.
-It is up to you to practice and develop this skill.
+It is up to you to practice and develop this skill by reading and learning everyday.

 Other interpretations include: